 An applicant usually gets re-entry ban UK under paragraph 320(7b) of immigration laws for a previous breach.
-Perhaps, the previous breach could be due to overstaying, breaching a condition attached to the leave, illegal entry to the UK and using deception in an application.
+Perhaps, the previous breach could be due to:

-Apparently, the refusal letter relating to re-entry ban UK under paragraph 320(7b) of immigration rules, may usually state:
+Perhaps, the refusal letter relating to re-entry ban under paragraph 320(7b) of immigration rules, may usually state:

 …You have [been in the UK illegally, breached your conditions of stay, overstayed/used deception in an application for leave to enter or remain] and [left the UK voluntarily at own/public expense on…][ was removed/deported from UK on……].
 I am therefore refusing you entry clearance under paragraph 320(7B) of the Immigration Rules.
 Any future applications may also be refused, for the same reason, under paragraph 320(7B) of the Immigration Rules until [1, 2, 5 or 10 years after the applicant left the UK]….